m3o/m3o/services/sms/README.md

 Send SMS messages in seconds.
 Integrate into any product for verification codes, links, reminders and more.

-Please see the SMS policy for banned use cases https://m3o.one/u/sms-policy
+For the SMS policy see https://m3o.one/url/sms-policy